 ERP technologies to consider:

 Analytics tools are a vital component for any business, especially for an eCommerce business looking to improve the online experience.
-These tools help you collect, store, and analyze large amounts of data on your customers.
+Ultimately, these tools help you collect, store, and analyze large amounts of data on your customers.
 For instance, this might include demographics, regions, as well as their wants and needs at specific periods of the year.
-Whereas others are more focused on Customer Experience (CX) and will help you identify lost baskets due to subtle technical glitches or slowdowns.
+On the other hand, other platforms are more focused on Customer Experience (CX) and will help you identify lost baskets due to subtle technical glitches or slowdowns.

 Understanding how your customers behave will form the backbone of your eCommerce strategy.
 Once you have an understanding of their behavior, tendencies, and preferences, you can use this data to attract more customers.
 Most analytics tools will also provide you with easy-to-interpret dashboards so you can action changes to maximize your performance.